To understand the reasons kids sneak food, we need to understand the reasons behind why they eat anything in the first place.

 Children eat because it makes them feel happy, or calms them down.

-Emotional eating often gets a bad rap, but emotional eating in its pure sense is an important and healthy aspect of eating.
-Think of birthday cake.
-There is no physical need for birthday cake, but enjoying it as part of a social celebration is a healthy, emotionally rewarding activity.
+Isabel Foxen Duke argues that emotional eating is often feared, but emotional eating for its primary reason of facilitating emotional connection between people is an important and healthy aspect of eating.
+Think about food being shared and enjoyed at a party.
+We don’t need party food for physical satisfaction, but eating it as part of a social celebration is a healthy, emotionally satisfying activity.

 Food scarcity is one of the reasons binge eating often presents in kids in lower socio-economic situations.
-It’s also highly correlated to homes where food is highly controlled and some foods are banned altogether.
+Binge eating is also correlated to homes where food is highly controlled and some foods are banned altogether.

 3. Agency satisfaction.

-If our children are not getting enough agency over the foods they eat (choose what and how much goes in their mouth without judgement or perceived control) or over their day to day lives, they will use eating as a means of gaining control over their world.
+If our child is not getting enough agency over the foods they eat (choose what and how much goes in their mouth without judgement or perceived control) or over their day to day lives, they will use eating as a means of gaining control over their world.

 So what does this mean for us as parents who have noticed sneaky eating in our kids?

-If you think of the above three reasons children eat like an onion, with physical needs in the middle, emotional needs next and agency needs on the outer, we need to approach feeding our kids from the outside in.
+If you think of the above three reasons children eat like a pyramid, with physical needs at the top, emotional needs in the middle and agency needs on the bottom, we need to approach feeding our kids from the bottom up.
 Once we know our kids have strong perceived agency over what goes in their mouth, we can help them find healthy emotional satisfaction from eating.
 We can create situations where the eating experience is enjoyable, calm and boosts their sense of emotional wellbeing.
 Once we’ve established a positive emotional environment, we can gently steer them toward making nutritional choices.

-One of the reasons I am strongly against teaching nutrition in schools is that the approach often goes straight to the middle of the onion.
+One of the reasons I am strongly against teaching nutrition in schools is that the approach often goes straight to the top of the pyramid.
 Teaching a child about nutrition if their agency is unsatisfied, or their emotional needs are unsatisfied, is likely to make their relationship with food worse, not better.

-How can we move forward, starting at the outside of the onion?
+How can we move forward, starting at the bottom of the pyramid?

 One of the most powerful places to start, is to challenge our own reasons for wanting to control what our kids eat, instead of allowing them to figure out what works well for their own unique body.